Clinamenic/GFEL/content/library/index.md

 ---
 ![](assets/library.png)

-Welcome to the **Ethereum Localism Library** - a curated collection of resources, articles, research, and practical insights that form the intellectual foundation of our movement.
+Welcome to the **Ethereum Localism Library** - a curated, growing collection of resources, articles, research, and practical insights that are helping form an intellectual foundation for our movement.

 *For curated resources from across the ecosystem visit the [Resources](resources.md) page.*